Benjamin Brafman

-Benjamin Brafman (born July 21, 1948) is a prominent American criminal defense attorney and founder of the Manhattan-based firm Brafman & Associates, P.C.
+Benjamin Brafman is an American criminal defense attorney and founder of the Manhattan-based law firm Brafman & Associates.
 Brafman is known for representing many high-profile defendants, including celebrities, accused Mafia members, and political figures.

 Early life and education

 Brafman grew up in Brooklyn and Belle Harbor, Queens, a son of Holocaust survivors.
 Brafman's family fled from Europe to Cuba on their way to the United States just before World War II.
 He went to a Yeshiva High School and took night classes at Brooklyn College, majoring in anthropology and graduated with a Bachelor of Arts degree.

 Brafman received his Juris Doctor with distinction from Ohio Northern University College of Law.
 He also earned an LL.M. from New York University School of Law.
 In May 2014, Brafman was awarded an honorary degree by Ohio Northern University College of Law.

 Career

 After graduating from law school, admitted to the New York State Bar in 1975, Brafman worked for a criminal defense firm for two years, then became an Assistant District Attorney in the Manhattan District Attorney's Office.
 In 1980, Brafman started his own law firm in Manhattan.

-Brafman has represented a number of notable figures, including Jacob Arabo, James Patino (who was cleared of all charges in the death of Yusef Hawkins), Peter Gatien, Plaxico Burress, Michael Jackson, Carl Kruger, Charles Kushner, Marvell Scott, Sean Combs ("Puff Daddy"), Mafia boss Vincent "Chin" Gigante, Mafia underboss Salvatore "Sammy the Bull" Gravano, online gambling figure Jay Cohen, Dominique Strauss-Kahn, Rabbi Menachem Youlus, political pundit Dinesh D'Souza, high-profile attorney Sanford Rubenstein, Martin Shkreli, and Harvey Weinstein.